pinellolab/CRISPResso2/README.md

 3. Optionally the full path of a gene annotations file from UCSC.
-The user can download this file from the UCSC Genome Browser ( http://genome.ucsc.edu/cgi-bin/hgTables?command=start ) selecting as table "knowGene", as output format "all fields from selected table" and as file returned "gzip compressed". (e.g.
+The user can download this file from the UCSC Genome Browser ( http://genome.ucsc.edu/cgi-bin/hgTables?command=start ) selecting as table "knownGene", as output format "all fields from selected table" and as file returned "gzip compressed". (e.g.
     like: homes/luca/genomes/human\_hg19/gencode\_v19.gz)